 Affpuddle and Turnerspuddle Parish Council sponsor this website and is committed to protecting the privacy of personal information in the Contact Form and carried on the public pages of this website in compliance with the Data Protection Act (1998), EU Cookie Law (2011) and the General Data Protection Regulation (2018).
+A General Privacy Notice is available under the Council Notices tab and Data Protection Policies and Procedures under the Council Policies and Procedures tab.

 Who collects personal data?
 The webmaster of this site is the Data Controller to whom the form is sent.